agoldst/dfr-browser/README.md

 This browser uses the code of the following open-source projects by others, under the `fonts`, `css`, and `lib` directories: [d3](http://d3js.org) by Mike Bostock; [bootstrap](http://getbootstrap.com/) by Twitter, Inc.; [JQuery](http://jquery.com) by the JQuery Foundation; and [JSZip](http://stuk.github.io/jszip/) by Stuart Knightley.

+This browser also makes use of code from Andrew Goldstone, Susana Galán, C. Laura Lovin, Andrew Mazzaschi, and Lindsey Whitmore, "An Interactive Topic Model of Signs," in [Signs at 40](http://signsat40.signsjournal.org/topic-model) (source at <http://github.com/signs40th/topic-model>).